johnsonchmatc/madisoncollege_php_webdevelopment/Units/week03/week3.md

 ---
 #Objects
-* A way of repersenting every day data
+* A way of representing every day data
 * We'll talk more about these week 8

 ---